Winnipeg Arts Council

 tamara rae biebrich

-tamara works with City administration, communities and artists to integrate art into Winnipeg’s public spaces.
+tamara rae works with City administration, communities and artists to integrate art into Winnipeg’s public spaces.
 She holds a BFA Honours from the University of Manitoba.
-Her art practice has included performance, drawing, printmaking, craft, collaboration, and volunteerism at galleries and festivals, and in community.
+Her socially-engaged art practice has included performance, drawing, printmaking, craft, collaboration, and volunteerism in galleries, festivals, and community.

 Tanya Christensen has worked with the Winnipeg Arts Council since 1998 and has a great knowledge of the history of the organization.
 She has a background in Human Resource Management and accounting.